 Bow River Fly-Fishing Guides

 Southern Alberta’s Bow River is world-renowned for its hard-fighting brown and rainbow trout.
 The Bow River is truly a trophy fishery with both browns and rainbows averaging 19 inches.
-Our Guided Bow River Fly-Fishing trips take place in and downstream of the city of Calgary, making the Bow River very accessible from most major U.S. cities and airports.
+Our Bow River Fly-Fishing Guides primarily Fly-Fish The Bow River in and downstream of the City of Calgary Alberta.Due to Calgary’s Worldclass International Airport the Bow River and Southern Alberta is very accessible from most major U.S. cities and airports.

 The Bow River is a fly-fisher’s paradise.
 Within the city limits and downstream of Calgary, the river boasts a self-sustaining combined population of 3000 rainbow and brown trout per mile.
 Combine that with an average size of 19 inches it’s easy to see why the Bow River Fly-Fishing experience is well noted for its BIG FISH, making Alberta’s Bow River one of the top producers and choices for anglers on the North American Trophy Trout circuit.